Using draft orders in B2B

 Local currency

-When more than one market is enabled, the shipping address of the customer determines the market for the order.
+When more than one market is activated, the shipping address of the customer determines the market for the order.
 Adding a customer updates the market for the order so invoices, product pricing, and payment information is displayed in that customer's local currency.

 On draft orders that display a currency other than your default store currency, the foreign exchange rate is calculated when you create the draft order.
 This rate is fixed and used on the invoice regardless of whether the exchange rate changes.
 However, if you save the order as a draft and edit it afterwards, then pricing on the whole order is updated with the foreign exchange rate that's current at the time of the edit.